Optimal Portfolio Choice for a Behavioural Investor in Continuous-Time Markets: Model Description

 \subsection{The Investor}

-As described in the Introduction, we analyse a representative economic agent, with a given initial capital $x_{0} \in \mathbb{R}$\nomenclature[x]{$x_{0}$}{Initial capital}, who behaves in accordance with (Cumulative) Prospect Theory, introduced and developed by \citet{kahneman79,tversky92}.
+As described in the Introduction, we analyse a representative economic agent, with a given initial capital $x_{0} \in \mathbb{R}$, who behaves in accordance with (Cumulative) Prospect Theory, introduced and developed by \citet{kahneman79,tversky92}.
 We are dealing with a small investor, whose behaviour has no effect on the movement of asset prices.

 Firstly, according to this framework, the investor is assumed to have reference point $B$, with respect to which payoffs at the terminal time $T$ are evaluated.